An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Introduction

-We defer a precise description of the circulation network $C(G,T)$ to Section \ref{sec:prelim}, where we formulate it using different notation from that in \cite{DBLP:conf/focs/MomkeS11}.
-For the moment, we emphasize that if one can prove a better upper bound on the value of $c(C^*)$, then this directly implies an improved upper bound on the number of edges in a tour output by M\"omke and Svensson's algorithm.
+We discuss the circulation network $C(G,T)$ further in Section \ref{sec:prelim}.
+For the moment, we emphasize that if one can prove a better upper bound on the value of $c(z^*)$, then this directly implies an improved upper bound on the number of edges in a tour output by M\"omke and Svensson's algorithm.